Living Conditions in Colombia

 Internet

 Internet access is widespread across major cities in the Caribbean and Andean regions.
-In addition to Internet cafes, there may be the option for a personal internet connection in your host family home as some host families may have internet access.
-The Peace Corps offices have some computers in the Volunteer lounge as well as a wireless hotspot.
+In addition to internet cafes, there may be the option for a personal internet connection in your host family home as some host families may have internet access.
+Peace Corps offices have some computers in the Volunteer lounge as well as a wireless hotspot.
 If you do bring your laptop or other expensive electronics, you are encouraged to purchase personal property insurance prior to leaving for Colombia.
 You should also bring a USB or external hard drive to back up your laptop.

 Housing and site location